In the guide

 Right to unwind:

-The right to unwind allows the consumer to undo the contract and be put back into the position he was in before it was made.
+The right to unwind allows the consumer to undo the contract and be put back into the position they were in before it was made.
 There are restrictions to this:

 - the consumer must reject the goods within 90 days.
 In general this 90-day period begins either when the goods are delivered or the service begins

 - the right to unwind only applies where it is still possible to undo the transaction.
-If the goods have been fully consumed or the service fully complete this would not be possible.
+If the goods or digital content have been fully consumed or the service fully completed this would not be possible.
 However, if it is still possible to return some element of the goods or reject an element of the service this would be enough.
 Consumers are entitled to a full refund even though they may have received some benefit from it

 The consumer's right to a full refund is reduced in the case of continuous-supply products (such as utility contracts).